rhyme-music-app/rhyme-backend/README.md

  - Composer <https://getcomposer.org/download/>
  - Docker Desktop <https://www.docker.com/products/docker-desktop/>

 The following steps are applicable on both Windows and Linux/Ubuntu.
 Other Linux distros should work out of the box.
+If you encountered any errors while following the steps, take a look at the [**Troubleshooting** section in the file `CONTRIBUTING.md`](/CONTRIBUTING.md#troubleshooting).

 0. Clone the repository to your local machine using Git.
 Then `cd` to the project root.